For Top Notch online therapy check out betterhelp

 Styles of therapy

-There are many different approaches to therapy.
+There are many different approaches to therapy, and online therapy in particular.
 A therapist typically has one style they like to utilize throughout their practice.
 During your first conversation, it can be helpful to ask your therapist what their style of therapy is and decide if that style will work for you.
 A good fit is easier to achieve if you know a little more about what might work best for your situation.
 Just like there are specialties in medicine for treating certain kinds of physical problems, there are specialties in therapy for resolving certain kinds of life problems.
 If the style doesn’t fit quite right, most therapists will be happy to help you find someone who does.
 Here are some of the more common styles you’ll see.

 CBT, or cognitive behavioral therapy, is a very common form of therapy used to treat a broad range of concerns.
 Cognitive behavioral therapy can be beneficial with many challenges such as depression, anxiety, substance abuse, and eating disorders as well as problems like tough relationships, bad sleep, and loss.
 CBT is a problem-focused therapy, which means it looks at the specific problem that you’re facing and then helps find and use new coping skills to help with that problem.
 Research has shown that CBT can lead to significant improvements in coping and quality of life and can lead to change in your life.